oggycyber/oggycyber/README.md

-## About Me
+## :bust_in_silhouette: About Me

-I’m interested in cyber security field and developing myself in that way.
-I’m working on topics such as:
+**I’m interested in cyber security field and developing myself in that way.
+I’m working on topics such as:**
 - web development (React.js)
 - golang
 - c/c#